Par Petroleum (PARR) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the independent oil and gas company had gained 5.35% over the past month.
-This has outpaced the Oils-Energy sector's loss of 6.78% and the S&P 500's loss of 5.98% in that time.
+Heading into today, shares of the independent oil and gas company had gained 9.81% over the past month, outpacing the Oils-Energy sector's gain of 3.67% and the S&P 500's loss of 0.94% in that time.

 Investors will be hoping for strength from Par Petroleum as it approaches its next earnings release.
-On that day, Par Petroleum is projected to report earnings of $1.53 per share, which would represent year-over-year growth of 795.45%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.9 billion, up 46.74% from the year-ago period.
+The company is expected to report EPS of $1.53, up 795.45% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.9 billion, up 46.74% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Par Petroleum.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 10.78% higher within the past month.
-Par Petroleum is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 14.07% higher.
+Par Petroleum currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Par Petroleum has a Forward P/E ratio of 4.92 right now.
-For comparison, its industry has an average Forward P/E of 8.09, which means Par Petroleum is trading at a discount to the group.
+In terms of valuation, Par Petroleum is currently trading at a Forward P/E ratio of 5.01.
+This represents a discount compared to its industry's average Forward P/E of 8.05.

 Zacks Names "Single Best Pick to Double"